datascidiana/resume_that_speaks_for_itself/README.md

 # resume_that_speaks_for_itself
-This is a very simple implementation of a RAG pipeline with Lllama that reads my resume and answers recruiters' questions.
+This simple implementation of a RAG pipeline running Llama locally reads my resume and answers recruiters' questions.
+You can find a detailed description in this article: https://medium.com/towards-data-science/how-i-built-my-first-rag-pipeline-6e178326e3c8.